 HS users are not required to use HS as their site’s CMS if they are using the middle and upper packages (otherwise known as “Professional” and “Enterprise”), but if someone is using the lower package (AKA “Basic”), they are required to build/migrate their site onto the HS CMS (To understand this further, read more here).
 Although this fits the needs of many, many businesses, it is my hope that HS will soon come out with a 4th package that allows for the use of their analytics and marketing tools, but does not make it required to use the CMS, as there are certain businesses where the platform simply isn’t the best fit.

-When it comes to non-techies, it’s my opinion that HubSpot far and away is an easier platform to build a website on.
+When it comes to non-techies, it’s my opinion that HubSpot’s platform is a bit easier to build a website on.
 Now granted, the ease of building on WordPress changes depending on the “theme” being used, but for the sake of time here, understand that I’m only able to give a “blanket” approach when speaking of the WP CMS.

 To give you an example of how HS is easier than WP, let’s say I’m building a page and want it to be three columns instead of two columns.
 To do this in HS, it literally takes me about 30 seconds.
 To do this in WP, it takes a phone call and $$$ to my webmaster.
 (As mentioned before, I’m a non-techie, which means I’m just like 99% of the business owners in the world and don’t know how to do this stuff.)

-There are a few other HS CMS features that I feel deserve positive mention here:
+There are a few other HS CMS (COS) features that I feel deserve positive mention here:

-3. Easy Landing Page Creator: If you’re looking to create a simple and effective “textbook” style landing page for your website, HS allows you to do this in minutes
+3. Easy Landing Page Creator: If you’re looking to create a simple and effective “textbook” style landing page for your website, HS allows you to do this in minutes, and with the new COS, regular pages, landing pages, and even email are all built using the same interface.

 Complaints and Drawbacks